 We know the people working with your camper are the most important part of ensuring they have a fun and healthy camp experience.
 If you have any questions about who will be working at camp, please don’t hesitate to contact us.

-Katie Brennan (Coordinator, Resources)
+Katie Brennan (Manager, Resources)

 Fun Fact – I have a doctorate in potato farming and my favourite yoga pose is savasana.

-Andrew Galster (Coordinator, Programs)
+Andrew Galster (Manager, Programs)

 Justine Andrews (Leadership Coordinator)

 Hello everyone!
 My name is Justine and this was my fifth summer working at Camp Horizon.
 Camp is my favourite place in the world and I love meeting new campers, connecting with returning campers, and sharing this special place with them.
 I am very excited to be working in Leadership this summer to develop our campers into incredible leaders who will impact their schools, work, and communities!
 Interesting fact – I was 6 feet tall at the age of 5.

 Section Heads- Section Heads are responsible for managing the cabins of campers, staff, and volunteers.
 More specifically, this role involves modelling positive behaviour and ensuring all campers have a safe, fun, and memorable experience.
 Back pocket information – they all rode here on camels.